The Objectives of the Logistics Achiever Awards are as follows:

 At this stage you could be contacted by one of the judges for an initial assessment of your entry.

-Should you have any problems or questions, please contact Dianne Holton on 082 575 6165 or
+Should you have any problems or questions, please contact the Custodian of LAA

-The ENTRY TEMPLATE, plus any supporting documentation which you deem necessary to be submitted via the internet site by latest May 28.
+The ENTRY GUIDELINE TEMPLATE, plus any supporting documentation which you deem necessary to be submitted via the internet site by latest May

 On this visit, you will be expected to elaborate on your Entry Template details, demonstrate what you have undertaken with respect to your entry, and answer any questions that the Judges may feel appropriate to your entry.